Cast Iron Pipe Replacement: Cost, Signs You Need It & Best Options

 What's the difference between trenchless and traditional cast iron pipe replacement?

 Traditional replacement involves physically digging up or cutting through the ground (or a concrete slab) to remove and swap out the old pipe.
-Trenchless methods — including pipe lining and pipe bursting — access the pipe from entry and exit points with minimal digging, preserving your landscaping, driveway, and flooring.
-Trenchless typically costs less overall when restoration costs are factored in, but is not suitable for severely collapsed or badly misaligned pipes.
+Trenchless methods, including pipe lining and pipe bursting, access the pipe from entry and exit points with minimal digging, preserving your landscaping, driveway, and flooring.
+Trenchless typically costs 20% to 40% less overall when restoration costs are factored in, but is not suitable for severely collapsed or badly misaligned pipes.

 Is PVC better than cast iron for drains and sewer lines?

 For modern residential applications, yes.
-PVC offers a smooth interior that resists clogs and buildup, will not rust or corrode, and has a lifespan of 50+ years with minimal maintenance.
-Cast iron does offer better sound dampening (quieter water flow), which is why some homeowners in multi-story homes choose to replace it with like-for-like no-hub cast iron for vertical stacks — but for most drain and sewer applications, PVC is the better long-term value.
+PVC offers a smooth interior that resists clogs and buildup, will not rust or corrode, and has a lifespan of 70+ years with minimal maintenance.
+Cast iron does offer better sound dampening (quieter water flow), which is why some homeowners in multi-story homes still choose no-hub cast iron for vertical stacks, but for most drain and sewer applications, PVC is the better long-term value.

 How do I know if my home has cast iron pipes?